-Love has become such a distorted idea.
 Among unbelievers, it is almost always a selfish idea.
 They feel because they have this warm fuzzy feeling that makes them feel good, it is love.
 Its definition is most often not accurate, even in Christian circles.
 Love cannot be described at all without a Biblical view, but even many Bible believers still keep an inaccurate view of love.

 John 15:12 says, “This is My commandment, that you love one another as I have loved you.”

-Many people in the church have, out of good intentions, tried to imitate God’s love.
+Many people in the church have tried, out of good intentions, to imitate God’s love.
 That is impossible!
 The only way to have God’s love is to have God.
-Thankfully we do have God.
+Thankfully, we do have God.
 God lives in us; therefore love lives in us.

 Why then do we so often act contrary to love if God lives in us?
 It is because our old nature is trying to come back to life and take over.
 As we mature in the Lord over the years, love becomes more apparent in our life.

-I believe that love comes forth from us as we abide in Him, and spend time with Him in fellowship with His Word, His Spirit and in prayer.
+I believe that love comes forth from us as we abide in Him and spend time with Him in fellowship with His Word, His Spirit and in prayer.
 I believe that as His presence envelops your life, that you will become more like Him, and love will just happen.
 If you truly love someone you will want to be around him or her and share your heart with them.
 This is the way it is with God.
-When you listen to Him speak His Word to you, when you feel His forgiveness, His peace in the storm, His compassion in your weakness, you fall in love with Him more and more.
+When you listen to Him speak His Word to you, when you feel His forgiveness, His peace in the times of storm, His compassion in your weakness, you fall in love with Him more and more.
 You want to be around Him more and you just start becoming like Him because that is your real nature.

 We need to continue to look into the Word to find those areas that are not like Him so that we may repent.

 According to John 15:11, love produces joy.
-Look what kind of joy is produced in the obedient believer who abides in Christ’s love?
-John 15:11 says, “I have told you this so that my joy may be in you and that your joy may be complete.”
+Look, what kind of joy is produced in the obedient believer who abides in Christ’s love?
+John 15:11 says, “These things I have spoken to you, that My joy may remain in you, and that your joy may be full.”

 Are you having trouble with fear?

 God the Father loved Jesus the Son.
 Jesus loves us (John 15:9), and now we are to live our life showing His love to others.
 What command is given in John 15:12-13?
-“My command is this: Love each other as I have loved you.
-Greater love has no-one than this, that he lay down his life for his friends.”
-(John 15:12-13).
+This is My commandment, that you love one another as I have loved you.
+Greater love has no one than this, than to lay down one’s life for his friends” (John 15:12-13).

-Divine love surpasses any kind of conditional human love
+Divine love surpasses any kind of conditional human love.

-The Bible kind of Love, God’s love, is called agape.
+The Bible kind of love, God’s love, is called Agape.
 This is a word that the world did not even have before Jesus came.
 The closest thing to it is the Old Testament word lovingkindness, which is in Hebrew checed.
 Checed and Agape indicate an unconditional love.
 In other words, the one loving you does not look for anything good in you, or lovable in you; they just love you because they are love.
 They just love you because they ache inside to love you, no matter how bad you are.
 It is not an act of obedience, it is real, and it becomes emotional; however, it does not start with emotions.

 Love is what draws us to God.
-Romans 2:4 says, “Or do you show contempt for the riches of his kindness, tolerance and patience, not realizing that God's kindness (love) leads you towards repentance?”
+Romans 2:4 (NIV, 1984) says, “Or do you show contempt for the riches of his kindness, tolerance and patience, not realizing that God’s kindness (love) leads you towards repentance?”
 I am so glad that when I was dead in sin, a rebel towards God, that His love drew me to Him.

 In Romans 5:5 and Galatians 5:22, we are shown that we have the ability to love as God loves.

-“But the fruit of the Spirit is love, joy, peace, patience, kindness, goodness, faithfulness, gentleness and self-control.
-Against such things there is no law” (Galatians 5:22-23).
+But the fruit of the Spirit is love, joy, peace, longsuffering, kindness, goodness, faithfulness, gentleness, self-control.
+Against such there is no law” (Galatians 5:22-23).

 We were made in God’s image and in His likeness.

-Then God said, “Let us make man in our image, in our likeness, and let them rule over the fish of the sea and the birds of the air, over the livestock, over all the earth, and over all the creatures that move along the ground” (Genesis 1:26).
+Genesis 1:26 says, “Then God said, ‘Let Us make man in Our image, according to Our likeness; let them have dominion over the fish of the sea, over the birds of the air, and over the cattle, over all the earth and over every creeping thing that creeps on the earth.’”
 Image means having the character of God, and likeness means operating our life the same way God operates His life.
 How is that?
 By faith and love.

 People who do not have God living in them are not normal.
 Their manufacturer made them to operate with love and faith, and they are operating in selfishness and in the sense realm without faith.
 If you had an automobile and the manual said to put unleaded fuel in it, you would do that.
 But if you put in orange juice instead of unleaded fuel, you would destroy the auto.
-In the same way, every time we, as Christians do not act in love, we are destroying ourselves.
+In the same way, every time we, as Christians, do not act in love, we are destroying ourselves.

 The person who misses love misses the best that life has to offer.
 But it is up to us to develop it.
 We have to make our freedom of choice many times during the course of the day.
 When someone hurts us, or slanders us, we must act in love.